sshirokov/hinge/README.md

 event with the parameters.

-The events of hinge are sent and delivered asyncronously so that a long chain of even subscribers will not block the event machine execution.
+The events of hinge are sent and delivered asyncronously so that a long chain of event subscribers will not block the event machine execution.

 ### TCP Servers and Clients